-- Dr. Tannelie Blom
+- Prof. Dr. Tannelie Blom

-Tanneli Blom studied philosophy at the University of Amsterdam.
+Tannelie Blom studied philosophy at the University of Amsterdam.
 Initially specializing in political philosophy and philosophy of the social sciences he established a reputation as an expert in system theory and system theoretical sociology.
 During the nineties he developed an interest in the politics and theory of European integration, a subject that became his main field of academic research.
 He is one of the founding fathers of the European Studies program at the FASoS, currently comprising a bachelor program and three Master programs.
 Tannelie Blom is professor of European Studies, holding the chair dedicated to the theoretical study of the process of European integration.
 From 2003 until 2010 he was the chair of the Department of Political Science and still is the director of the research program Politics and Culture in Europe.
 Tunnel Blom was a member of the board of the Netherland Institute of Governance (NIG/NOB) (2009-2011) and since 2005 member of the board of the German Institute Amsterdam.

-- Dr. Thomas Conzelmann
+- Prof. Dr. Thomas Conzelmann

 Thomas Conzelmann is Professor of International Relations at Maastricht University.
 From 2009 until September 2013 he also served as Research Director and as Associate Dean for Research in the Faculty of Arts and Social Sciences.
 Before coming to Maastricht, Thomas held positions at the University of Darmstadt (2001-2007), at the Mannheim Center for European Social Research (MZES, 2000-2001) and the University of Mannheim (1995-2000), where he also completed his PhD (magna cum laude).
 During his doctoral studies he spent a year as Visiting Research Fellow at the London School of Economics and Political Science and at the University of Birmingham.
-After studies at Berlin (FU), the Victoria University of Manchester and the University of Heidelberg, he obtained a MA degree in Political Science (major) and Public Law / History (minors) from the University of Heidelberg (with highest distinctions
+After studies at Berlin (FU), the Victoria University of Manchester and the University of Heidelberg, he obtained a MA degree in Political Science (major) and Public Law / History (minors) from the University of Heidelberg (with highest distinctions).

-- Dr. Bruno de Witte
+- Prof. Dr. Bruno de Witte

 Bruno de Witte is professor of European Union law at Maastricht University, and part-time professor at the Robert Schuman Centre of the European University Institute (EUI) in Florence.
 He is co-director of the Maastricht Centre for European Law.
 Previously, from 2000 to February 2010, he was professor of EU law at the EUI, and co-director of the Academy of European Law there, and before that, from 1989 to 2000, he was professor at Maastricht University.
 He studied law at the University of Leuven and the College of Europe and obtained a doctorate at the European University Institute in 1985, on ‘The Protection of Linguistic Diversity through Fundamental Rights’.

-- Dr. Christine Neuhold
+- Prof. Dr. Christine Neuhold

-- Dr. Mathieu Segers
+- Prof. Dr. Mathieu Segers

-is Professor of Contemporary European History and European Integration at Maastricht University and Dean of University College Maastricht.
+Mathieu Segers is Professor of Contemporary European History and European Integration at Maastricht University and Dean of University College Maastricht.
 His research focuses on the history and pre-history of European integration and trans-Atlantic relations, on which he publishes in international scholarly journals of different disciplines.
 Focusing on the historical roots of the modern EU, Segers is currently interested in the ‘Maastricht order’ (and its outlook) and the origins of the Maastricht Treaty, focusing on the EMU, the European social market economy, and the EU’s position in international politics.
 His book on The Netherlands and European integration (Reis naar het Continent) won the Dutch prize for best political book in 2013 and will be published in English translation in 2017.
 Segers most recent book, Europe and the Return of History (Dutch), is a collection of columns that appeared in the daily Het Financieele Dagblad between 2014-2016.
 He has published in numerous journals, including The International History Review, Journal of European Integration History, Contemporary European History, Journal of Cold War Studies, and Journal of Common Market Studies.

-- Dr. Sophie Vanhoonacker
+- Prof. Dr. Sophie Vanhoonacker

-Sophie Vanhoonacker is Jean Monnet Professor and Chair in Administrative Governance and Dean of the Faculty of Arts and Social Sciences.
+Sophie Vanhoonacker is Jean Monnet Professor and Chair in Administrative Governance at the Faculty of Arts and Social Sciences.
 Her research focuses on the role and influence of bureaucratic actors in multi-layered, polycentric systems of decision-making, such as the European foreign policy process.
 She has published internationally in this area, supervises several PhD students in this and related fields, and co-directed an Initial Training Marie Curie Research Network (2010-13) that investigates EU inter- and intra-institutional cooperation.
 She also served as co-director of the former Maastricht Centre for European Governance which has merged with CERiM.
 Her own research focuses primarily on the role of the bureaucracy in the European foreign policy process, a topic on which she has published internationally.
 She supervises several PhD students in this and related fields and co-directs an Initial Training Marie Curie Research Network (2010-13) that investigates EU inter- and intra-institutional cooperation.

-- Dr. Aalt Willem Heringa
+- Prof. Dr. Aalt Willem Heringa

 Aalt Willem Heringa graduated from the Rijksuniversiteit Leiden in 1978, where he worked until 1987 as an assistant professor.
 He was a visiting researcher at the Centre of European Governmental Studies of the University of Edinburgh (1986) and at the European Research Center of the Harvard Law School (1996).
 In 1989 he completed his Ph.D. thesis ‘Sociale Grondrechten’ (Social Rights).
 He has been working at Maastricht University, the Faculty of Law, since 1987; he was appointed full Professor of (comparative) constitutional and administrative law in 1995.
 Since then he successfully supervised fourteen PhD’s.
 He is an author and editor of numerous books and articles on Dutch Constitutional law, the European Convention on Human Rights, the European Social Charter, comparative constitutional law, US constitutional law, Human Rights and legal education.

-- Johan Adriaensen is a postdoctoral researcher at the Faculty of Arts and Social Sciences and research coordinator at the Center for European Research in Maastricht (CERiM).
+- Dr. Johan Adriaensen is assistant professor at the Faculty of Arts and Social Sciences and research coordinator at the Center for European Research in Maastricht (CERiM).
 He completed his PhD at the University of Leuven and has been a guest professor at the University of Antwerp.
 His research interests encompass international political economy, institutions of the European Union and the scholarship on teaching and learning.
 He is the author of ‘National Administrations in EU Trade Negotiations’ and is co-editing (with Tom Delreux) a book on the ‘Principal-Agent Model in EU politics’ (both forthcoming with Palgrave).
 Johan is also the Reviews Editor of the Journal of European Integration.